 Spectrum Global Solutions Reports Over $4 Million in Revenue For First Quarter 2021, Narrows Operating Loss for Period

-BOCA RATON, Fla., May 17, 2021 (GLOBE NEWSWIRE) -- Spectrum Global Solutions, Inc. (the "Company") (SGSI, Financial) reported financial results for the three months ended March 31, and provides a Management Discussion and Analysis.
+BOCA RATON, Fla., May 17, 2021 (GLOBE NEWSWIRE) -- Spectrum Global Solutions, Inc. (the "Company") (OTCQB:SGSI) reported financial results for the three months ended March 31, and provides a Management Discussion and Analysis.

 The impact of COVID-19 was evident in the Companys First Quarter revenues.
 However, our overall business performance has improved year over year.
 Here are some of the highlights from Q1 2021: